mozilla/vautomator-serverless/README.md

 This is under development with more features being added as different branches.
 The current branch supports:
 - Addition of a target to the scan queue for port scan by an API endpoint (`/ondemand/portscan`).
 Due to the intrusive nature of this endpoint, it is protected by an API key.
+- Addition of a target to the scan queue for HTTP Observatory scan by an API endpoint (`/ondemand/httpobservatory`)
+- Addition of a target to the scan queue for TLS Observatory scan by an API endpoint (`/ondemand/tlsobservatory`)
-- Addition of a target to the scan queue for Observatory scan by an API endpoint (`/ondemand/observatory`)
+- Addition of a target to the scan queue for SSH Observatory scan by an API endpoint (`/ondemand/sshobservatory`)
-- Performing requested scan type (port or Observatory) on hosts in the queue
+- Performing requested scan type (port, HTTP Observatory,  TLS Observatory or SSH Observatory) on hosts in the queue
-- Daily scheduled port scans from a hard-coded list of hosts (for PoC purposes, currently disabled)
+- Scheduled port scans from a hard-coded list of hosts (for PoC purposes, currently disabled)
-- Scheduled HTTP Observatory scans from a hard-coded list of hosts (for PoC purposes, runs every 5 minutes)
+- Scheduled HTTP Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
+- Scheduled TLS Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
+- Scheduled SSH Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
-- Manually add a host to the queue (for PoC purposes).
+- Manually add a host to the scan queue (for PoC purposes).

 Results from all scans are placed in an S3 bucket specified in `serverless.yml`.